How did Tottenham Football Club got his nickname, Hotspurs?

 Besides, Harry Hotspur was very fond of cock fights, where spurs were fitted to the cocks legs.

-His family owned land around Tottenham, and he himself was immortalised by William Shakespeare in Henry IV.
+Henry and his family owned a lot of land around Tottenham, and he himself was immortalised by William Shakespeare in Henry IV.
+Harry Hotspur is a local legend, up to this day.

 When football came to the scene and the club was founded in 1882, people in Tottenham had no doubts – the club should be called Hotspurs FC.